 My primary efforts at the moment revolve around the yoga eco-system and diverse communities that make up the industry.
-My work involves supporting the professionalization of the yoga industry, as a part of the larger health sector, in order to preserve the integrity of teaching the practice.
+My work involves supporting the professionalization of the yoga industry, as a part of the broader health and wellness sectors, in order to preserve the integrity of teaching the practice.
 I currently focus on producing and contributing to programmes and projects that offer yoga in underrepresented spaces, with people who wouldn’t ordinarily have access.

-We are currently working to raise $500,000 US Dollars to establish a fund to train youth from under-served communities in Africa to become yoga teachers with formidable enterprising skills.
+We are currently raising US$500,000 to establish an endowment fund to train youth from under-served communities in Africa to become yoga teachers with formidable enterprising skills.

-Phindile is the creative mind behind YOGAFRICA, working to change the understanding and face of yoga in Africa by joining forces with yoga teachers to take the practice to under-represented spaces with people who wouldn’t ordinarily have access.
+YOGAFRICA serves yoga teachers as recognised professionals of the broader wellness industry, through offering tools to build their knowledge base, their businesses and client community; for commercial growth and sustainability.
+Through this platform my team and I are working to change the understanding and face of yoga in Africa by joining forces with teachers to take the practice to under-represented spaces with people who wouldn’t ordinarily have access.

 The first step to personal freedom is awareness.
 We need to be aware that we not free in order to be free.
 We need to be aware of what the problem is in order to solve the problem.
 Awareness is always the first step, because if you are not aware, then there is nothing you can change.